SQream/sqream_docs/getting_started/hardware_guide.rst

    * - RAM
      - 16 GB
    * - Onboard storage
-     - 50 GB SSD 2.5in Hot plug for OS, RAID1
+     - 50 GB SSD 2.5in Hot-plug for OS, RAID1
    * - Operating System
-     - Red Hat Enterprise Linux v7.x or CentOS v7.x
+     - Red Hat Enterprise Linux v7.9 or CentOS v7.9

 Cluster Design Considerations
 =============================

 This section describes the following cluster design considerations:

-* In a SQream installation, the storage and compute are logically separated.
+* In a SQream installation, the storage and computing are logically separated.
 While they may reside on the same machine in a standalone installation, they may also reside on different hosts, providing additional flexibility and scalability.

  ::